These Keto Waffles are exactly what you need for a keto breakfast treat!

 If you store almond flour in the fridge or freezer (which is good practice if you don't use it often), you should let it come to room temperature before measuring and baking with it.
 Cold almond flour behaves differently, and it won't absorb liquid at the same rate.

-This waffle batter should be thick, but not so thick that it seems like cookie or biscuit dough.
+Batter consistency: This waffle batter should be thick, but not so thick that it seems like cookie or biscuit dough.
 If needed, you can add additional water, a tablespoon at a time to get the right consistency.

 Frozen Keto Waffles are super convenient, and just like those toaster waffles that you ate as a kid!
 To freeze these, cook them on the waffle iron first, then place the waffles on a sheet pan to freeze them separately.
 After an hour or so you can remove them from the pan and place them in a zip-top bag in the freezer.

-To reheat frozen keto waffles, use the toaster, toaster oven, or air fryer to get them crispy again.
+To reheat frozen waffles, use the toaster, toaster oven, or air fryer to get them crispy again.
 The microwave will work too in a pinch.

 CAN YOU BUY KETO WAFFLES?

-Stores are starting to carry keto waffles in the freezer section.
-Currently there is one brand in particular that I've seen, Birch Benders Keto Waffles.
 While you can likely enjoy these toaster waffles on your keto diet, they are kind of expensive, coming out at around $1.00 each.
 I think I'll stick with these easy and inexpensive homemade ones.

-ARE THESE KETO WAFFLES THE SAME AS CHAFFLES?
+ARE THESE WAFFLES THE SAME AS CHAFFLES?

 I like the sweetness that a bit of sugar-free sweetener adds, but it's not necessary.
 You can leave it out and these waffles will still be completely delicious.